We may receive compensation when you click on links to products from our partners.

 6. Neglecting To Make Changes

-To craft a successful resume, be sure that you avoid making a mistake listed above.
+To craft a successful resume, be sure that you avoid making any of the mistakes listed above.